fi-ts/postgreslet/docs/DEV.md

 # Build and install our CRD in the control-cluster.
 # This step uses the "external" kubeconfig we copied to ./kubeconfig earlier.
 This can be configured in the Makefile
-make generate && make manifests && make install
+make generate && make manifests kubectl kustomize --kubeconfig kubeconfig config/crd | kubectl apply --kubeconfig kubeconfig -f -

 # Run the postgreslet in the service-cluster
 # This step uses the current-context of your default kubeconfig (e.g. ~/.kube/config)